CDH-SC/clo3/docs/elasticsearch/ElasticDocumentation.md

 - Copy what is shown in the _id field
 - To delete that document, run the following command in a new terminal:
 `curl -XDELETE 'localhost:9200/[_index]/[_type]/[_id]'`
-- Deleting an Index from ElasticSearch
+- Deleting an Index from ElasticSearch:
 `curl -XDELETE 'localhost:9200/[_index]'`

-## ElasticSearch Quiries
+## ElasticSearch Queries
 ### Making a query in Elastic-HQ

 In order to do nested queries, you must have the field mapped as nested when put into ES